Swifty-Sousa/4-Horsemen-code/README.md

-This project was created in order to aid the event programs specifically through the Honors College at CU Boulder.
+This project was created by Robert Specht and Christian Sousa in order to aid the event programs specifically through the Honors College at CU Boulder.
 The current system used to log student information is inefficient and impractical.
 Through this upgraded system, students are more easily tracked when they attend events.
 Additionally, students have access to their event history and are suggested future events based on recommendations created by the system.